PrathamBabaria/radial-velocity-andromeda/README.md

 # radial-velocity-andromeda
-Analyzing and plotting spectra and measuring star velocities in Andromeda.
+#This code analyzes and plots spectra by measuring star velocities in Andromeda.